-3. Passenger side temperature
+3. Passenger side temperature control: Press to turn on the dual temperature control.
+It can also be pressed to increase or decrease the airflow temperature for the passenger.

-control: Press to turn on the dual temperature control.
-It can also be pressed to increase or decrease the airflow temperature for the passenger in the front of the vehicle.
+airflow temperature for the passenger in the front of the vehicle.
 Recommended initial settings are 72 to 75 °F and then adjust for comfort.